 Of these 1,302 residents who live within one-mile of the property, 70% favored some development of the site; 22% preferred for the site to be green space only; 8% favored development-oriented uses only, without green space; and only 7% of respondents wanted to see the entire property remain a golf course.

 In addition, 1,388 online surveys were filled out by people citywide.

-View an interactive dashboard of survey results
+View an interactive dashboard of all survey results

 Download the full survey report.(PDF, 7MB) (Public comments begin on page 70.)

 Community Planning and Development and Denver Parks and Recreation worked with local leaders in assembling a community steering committee to help guide a neighborhood-centered conversation on the future of the Park Hill Golf Course.
-Committee members will meet monthly to help review and consider public feedback, engage others in the visioning process, and ultimately recommend actions for consideration by Denver City Council.
-All steering committee meetings will be announced in advance and are open to the public to observe.
+Committee members meet monthly to help review and consider public feedback, engage others in the visioning process, and ultimately recommend actions for consideration by Denver City Council.
+All steering committee meetings are announced in advance and are open to the public to observe.

 Members and affiliations